ikostan/SkyLockAssault/README.md

 ### Known Limitations

-* Some complex menu flows may still rely on mouse until additional focus neighbors are defined.
+* Some complex menu flows may still rely on the mouse until additional focus neighbors are defined.
 * Modifier-aware remapping requires explicit key+modifier press for unique bindings.